thruthesky/xapp/README.md

 A framework which has some fundamental functions to serve for app(web-app) with the backend of xforum.

-# IMPORTANT THING TO KNOW
+# IMPORTANT THING TO KNOW / TO CONSIDER

 * It only works with xforum.

 * see "### ONE PAGE APP" in xforum README.md

+* Try to put 'a' tag as much possible.
+Even though search bots cannot understand javascript and they are not able to load more on endless page, it is worth to give a link.